SAMMISolutions/docs/doc_posts/_commands-twitch-moderation/twitch-set-user-color.md

   - commands/292
 ---

-Sets the colour of your username in all chat rooms to one of the 15 default colours.
+Sets the color of your username in all chat rooms to one of the default Twitch colors.
-For Turbo/Prime members who can set any colour, use the button at the bottom of the section.
+For Turbo/Prime members who can set any color, use the button at the bottom of the section.
 <br>To get a user's current color, use [Get User Color]({{ "commands/twitch-info#getusercolor" | relative_url }})

 | Box Name | Type | Description |